skellis46/slipbox/the body in the Anthropocene.md

 Is it worth -- re Children of the Soil -- to do a very brief mapping of who/how it is in relation to other practices?

+> We cannot afford to dispense with the most basic (and moral) of research intentions: put simply, it must be for the benefit of others apart from the researchers themselves. [@trimingham-2002-methodology p.54]
+- is Trimingham's statement here different from the ecosystem/bubble I am hinting at?
+My hunch is that the bubble is a sub-set of her thinking.

+What if this article was in three parts (after opening with Trimingham's statement - and include brief summary of her thinking):
+1. a bubble-like version of COTS that references other works that it is not in dialogue with.
+Use an example of the bubble and just how common it is.
+All dead men.
+Tone is "I could do this."
+Renders the work inert.
+Like burying it, or putting it in a coffin with these men.
+2. an example of COTS in dialogue (see below re graphic novels, non-human, etc) -- it would have to be absurdly brief but I could also show more detail in some kind of diagram
+3. body in the centre of the room (see Freeman in this zettel) - has nothing to do with [[children of the soil - short description of film]]

+- so far I am trying to cover wayyyy too much.
+- what are the strands of research dialogue for children of the soil?
+	+ graphic novels
+	+ non-human
+	+ screendance
+	+ eco-somatics
+To what extend ought I practice what I preach and do it within the context of the journal article?

+Which of Schiesser's [[five main positions on practice research]] is this writing based on?

 > Whatever we say, we’re always talking about ourselves.
 —Alison Bechdel (in Kleon's "show your working")